tseki88/steveSekiProjectThree/README.md

 # Project 3 Proposal

-## Description
-Object of Up Down Left Right linked to arrow key on keyboard (add clickable buttons for accessibility for each);
-Append arrow at Top.
-The arrows will fall down from top to bottom, each belonging to their own column. falling Arrows will be position absolute, with top bottom starting at a fixed point. the Y axis as is scrolls will add the same value to Y top and bottom to recreate the falling motion. setInterval()
-On the bottom, there will be an arrowObject to 'catch' the falling arrows.
-If the user presses the appropriate position absolute arrow on keyboard when the Y position of the falling arrow matches (or close to with some variance) a score will be generated and added to the score board.

-Once the arrow falls off the page, it will be removed to prevent further processing.

-the score will be based on the values assigned to TOP or BOTTOM

-If missed, the score will go down (to a min of 0).

 ## MVP
 - 1 arrow object moving from top to bottom.
 - When the arrow falls into the acceptable range within a "hit" box, press the associated arrow key on keyboard (or click / tap on hitrange container) to evaluate.
 - Score counter to increase when hit made.

 ## Stretch Goal:
-- Score counter decrease on miss
+[x] Score counter decrease on miss
-- More than 1 arrow at a time.
+[x] More than 1 arrow at a time.
-- Increase to 4 columns (each with their own arrow - up down left right)
-- Space button to "pause" the game
+[x] Increase to 4 columns(each with their own arrow - up down left right) [x] animation to show that an event handler took place [x] Space button to "pause" the game
-- Combo multiplier
+[x] Start Menu - start with interval not set.
+[x] Workaround for mobile (touchstart and click register as 2 events at the moment, resulting in -2 points when clicked too early)
+[x] button for pause
+[x] Win / GameOver conditions..?
+[x] make sure to init() / document ready
+[x] Add sound for when eventlistener triggers ? hit : miss;
-- Difficulty Levels (rate increase for speed, # of arrows appended)
+[x] Difficulty Levels(rate increase for speed, # of arrows appended) [ ] Combo multiplier

 ## Pseudocode